Who should buy the On Cloudrunner

 Firm cushioning makes the ride not so inspiring

-This is where the Cloudrunner lost a good number of experienced runners.
-Even with the fact that the shoe is meant as a daily cruiser, most testers still found it a miss:
+This is where the Cloudrunner started to lose us.
+Even with the fact that the shoe is meant as a daily cruiser, the ride felt too dull and uninspiring.

 On-Cloudrunner-midsole-firmness

-They also highlighted that the shoe is not so smooth in transitioning from heel to toe.
+The shoe is not very smooth in transitioning from heel to toe either.
 Nor there is any pop or explosive toe-off.

-Many agreed that for the price, there are many more daily trainers that are softer, more responsive, and enjoyable for recovery runs, like Saucony Triumph.
+We believe that for the price, there are many more daily trainers that are softer, more responsive, and enjoyable for recovery runs, like the Saucony Triumph.

-On a lighter note, some runners didn’t think it was a disaster and found a sweet spot for the Cloudrunner in their shoe rotation: a daily trainer for short jogs that doubles for casual wear and even some gym workouts.
+On a lighter note, we don't think that the shoe is a total disaster.
+The Cloudrunner can work as a daily trainer for short jogs and double for casual wear and even some gym workouts.

 Light stability for moderate pronation

-Despite being categorized as a stability shoe, many runners agree that it is more of a neutral trainer with minimal elements of stability.
+Despite being categorised as a stability shoe, we think that it is more of a neutral trainer with minimal elements of stability.
 It offers guidance for mild cases of overpronation but is not too intrusive for neutral pronators.

-The elements which add pronation control to the shoe are:
+The elements that add pronation control to the shoe are:

 • wider base with wider Speedboard (full-length plastic plate)